treolabs/treopim/docs/en/user-guide/associations.md

 # Associations

-**Association** – a type of the relationship between products, where one in some way is dependent on the other one(s), or can influence the other one(s) in accordance with different marketing strategies (e.g cross-sell, up-sell, etc.).
-Each product can associate different products and can be associated from different products.
+**Association** – a type of the relationship between [products](https://treopim.com/help/products), where one in some way is dependent on the other one(s), or can influence the other one(s) in accordance with different marketing strategies (e.g cross-sell, up-sell, etc.).
+Associations can be either one-way (Product A is associated with Product B, but not otherwise), or two-way (if Product A is associated with Product B, then Product B is associated with Product A).

 Associations can be activated and deactivated.
-Deactivated associations cannot be used in the system, i.e. all records of the associated products will not be transferred via any channel.
+Deactivated associations cannot be used in the system, i.e. all records of the associated products will not be transferred via any [channel](https://treopim.com/help/channels).

 ## Association Fields